Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Answers: 1.
 Secondary chronic pancreatitis, pseudotumor form stage 1-2, exacerbation phase.

-3. Why does the pain syndrome increase after eating?
+3. Why does pain intensify after eating?

 Answers: 1.
 0 primary chronic pancreatitis of alcoholic etiology.